-Before you start a lesson, check that the child is sitting at the right height at the piano and that they can look at music without straining their neck.
+Before you start a lesson, check that the child is sitting at the right height at the piano and can look at music without straining their neck.
 This is easier to accomplish on an upright piano than a grand, as grand pianos have much higher music stands.
 Working at a grand and always having to hold the music lower than the music stand to make looking at the notes easier can be challenging at times.
 It’s also really good to have a small stool for little children to rest their feet on.
 Dangling feet result in lots of leg swinging and fidgeting.

 Once they are sitting comfortably, there is a higher chance that they will stay focused and engaged.
 Having difficulty seeing the music or being uncomfortable will impede their ability to focus.

 1. Don’t Spend A Lot of Time on One Task

-Children’s attention is short and they like a lot of variety.
+Children’s attention is short and they like variety.
 Spending five minutes on one piece of music feels like a long time for them.
-Work on several different pieces and mix it up with different activities like note reading and clapping rhythms, in result making piano lessons fun.
+Work on several different pieces and mix it up with different activities, like note reading and clapping rhythms, makes piano lessons fun.